shadowezz/Productiv/docs/UserGuide.md

 * `INDEX` must be a positive integer.
 * At least one of the optional fields must be provided.
 * The existing values of the specified contact will be updated to the input values.
+* You cannot edit contacts to have the same name and phone or email as another existing contact, e.g. you cannot execute `edit 1 r/dev n/John e/john@email.com` if another contact with the name `John` and email `john@email.com` exists in the contact list.

 Examples:
 *  `edit 1 p/81234567 e/jeremysand@glutter.com`
-edits the phone number and home address of the 1st person to be `81234567` and `jeremysand@glutter.com` respectively.
+edits the phone number and email address of the 1st contact to be `81234567` and `jeremysand@glutter.com` respectively.
 *  `edit 2 n/Jayden Smith`
 edits the name of the 2nd contact to be `Jayden Smith`.